Stay Eat Events Weather Beaches

 In one report he wrote in the '70s, Lund showed a photo of Cape Kiwanda at the time.
 You can see a large arch at one of these “islands” in front of Kiwanda (above).

 Take a close look at the backside of that section as seen from above, taken about 2012 (above).
-You can see where that arch has crumbled and a chunk of the formation lays on its side.
+You can see where that arch has crumbled and a chunk of the formation lies on its side.
 You can still see part of that arch, but at a diagonal and resting against the rest of the rock.
 This part crumbled by the early '90s.

 Another dramatic example: until about 2010 there was this striking arch over the northern end of Cape Kiwanda.
 That year it crumbled, creating a pile of rubble below that holds back the sea and sometimes allows closer access to what is essentially an “oceanic canyon” hiding at the tip of Kiwanda.